Again about subqueries

 Find the models and the prices of PC priced above laptops at minimal price:

 This query is quite correct, i.e. the scalar value of the price is compared with the subquery which returns a single value.
-As a result we get three PC models:
+As a result we get four PC models:

 However, if in answer to question regarding the models and the prices of PCs that cost the same as a laptop one writes the following query: